EBIO5460Spring2024/class-materials/07_3_ants_neural_net.md

 fit(modnn1, xtrain, ytrain, epochs = 300, batch_size=4) -> history
 ```

-As it takes time to train these models, it’s worth saving the model and
+As it takes time to train these models, it’s worth saving the model
-history so they they can be reloaded later.
-We can also load this saved
+(Tensorflow format) and history (R format) so they they can be reloaded
-model in Python or share with colleagues.
+later.
+We can also load this saved model in Python or share with
+colleagues.

 ``` r
 # save_model_tf(modnn1, "07_3_ants_neural_net_files/saved/modnn1")